Radius Business Checking: What You Need to Know

 Bank of America offers two different business checking accounts—both of which can be opened online (although you will need to fax or email certain documents to BoA to complete the application).
 With both of these accounts, you’ll receive access to all Bank of America locations, as well as ATMs, online and mobile banking, and cash-management tools.

-This being said, both of the Bank of America business checking accounts have monthly service fees, $18 or $29.95, depending on the account.
-However, each account offers five different ways to waive the fee—more than any other brick-and-mortar bank on the market.
+This being said, both of the Bank of America business checking accounts have monthly service fees, $16 or $29.95, depending on the account.
+However, each account offers multiple different ways to waive the fee.

 All of this being said, the Bank of America business checking account options are wholly different than the Radius business checking account—however, if you’re looking for an alternative from a brick-and-mortar bank, you’ll find that BoA is certainly a top option.